 This is just the right time for this story to be told because it was recent enough that we can meet some who survived and also hear directly from the friends and family who lost loved ones to the disease.
 You could still hear the fear and the pain of loss in their voices.
 For them, the 1940's was yesterday and the discoveries of the fifty's came too late.
+I thought of my dear friend whose father recuperated at the nearby and now gone, Plymouth County Hospital, opened in 1916 for tuberculosis patients.
+The building may be gone but my friend's memories are not.

 By1952, several Nobel Laureates brought the discovery of drugs such as streptomycin that could be used to treat people for tuberculosis.
 Public health campaigns in the forty's included posters encouraging people to take two minutes to save their lives and get a free chest x-ray.
-The next campaign was get people to be treated with the new anti-biotics, the miracle drugs.
+The next campaign aimed at getting people treated with the new anti-biotics, the miracle drugs.

 Tuberculosis was not eradicated, though.
 Today's campaign is back to cough etiquette and sanitation and research, for TB has increasingly become drug resistant.
 Concurrently, the skyrocketing numbers of AIDS that no one wants to talk about, also produce skyrocketing cases of TB.
 It is believed that one third of the world's population may be infected with latent TB.

-We are usually healthy enough for our immune system to keep it in check.
+We are usually healthy enough for our immune system to keep that in check.
 But if your immune system is compromised, as it is overwhelmingly with AIDS, then it surfaces.
+Also, IV drug users are at risk for TB.